Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 • abortion;

-• transferred surgical operations on the chest;
+• transferred surgical operations on chest;

-• sexual contact, intense stimulation of the nipples;
+• sexual contact, intense nipple stimulation;

 • stress;